Fixed-level calibration of the Cauchy combination test: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:setup} introduces the Gaussian copula model and formulates the fixed-level problem.
 Section~\ref{sec:raw cct} analyses the raw CCT and establishes the sharp exactness threshold.
 Section~\ref{sec:calibration} develops BL-CCT and its broader-scale behaviour.
+Section~\ref{sec:power} analyses the power of the calibrated test under local dense, sparse, and dense Gaussian alternatives.
 Section~\ref{sec:numerics} presents numerical illustrations, and Section~\ref{sec:discussion} concludes with discussion.
-Proofs and auxiliary results are collected in the supplementary material.
+Proofs and auxiliary lemmas are collected in the appendices.